Rock You

+1984 single by Bob Halligan, Jr.

 "Rock You" is a hard rock song written by Bob Halligan, Jr., and the first track from Helix's 1984 album Walkin' the Razor's Edge.
 It is best known for its call and response refrain of "Gimme an R, O, C, K." It peaked at number 27 on the RPM Pop Chart in Canada, although it received much higher levels of play on Canadian rock radio stations, but no national rock track chart exists for Canada for this time period.

 Helix versions

 Songwriter Bob Halligan offered the band "Rock You" while they were looking for extra material for Walkin' the Razor's Edge in 1984.
 "Rock You" was road tested in concert, played for the first time at the Alrosa Villa in Columbus, Ohio.
 Helix vocalist Brian Vollmer claims that he wrote a new verse for the song but was denied a co-writing credit.
 The track was produced by the band with Rodney Mills, who was brought in due to his earlier mixing work with 38 Special.

 A brand new acoustic studio version was recorded and released in 2010 on the band's Smash Hits...Unplugged!
 CD.
 This version was produced by Aaron Murray, Sean Kelly and Vollmer.

 The chorus of "Rock You" has lent itself to Vollmer's autobiography, Gimme An R!, as well as many Helix T-shirts and merchandise.